looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 If we used nearly any other material type than `MeshBasicMaterial` right now, we wouldn't be able to see anything since the scene is in total darkness. **As in the real world, we usually need light to see things in our scene**. `MeshBasicMaterial` is an exception to that rule.

 This is a common point of confusion for newcomers to three.js, so if you can't see anything, make sure you have added some lights to your scene, or temporarily switch all materials to a `MeshBasicMaterial`.
-We'll add some lights to our scene in {{< link path="/book/first-steps/physically-based-rendering/" title="" >}}.
+We'll add some lights to our scene in the {{< link path="/book/first-steps/physically-based-rendering/" title="Physically Based Rendering" >}} chapter.
 {{% /aside %}}

 ### Create the Mesh {#create-mesh}